of the Layout of the Great Giza Pyramids

 designers provide easy to follow guidance in the form

-clues.
-All one has to do is just get on the right
+thing focus into the real thing.
+All one has to do is just get on

-to be the same size as the 'e-circle' in the diagram below, also called the 'transmission' circle.
-Its radius is the golden
+appears to be of the same size as the "Transmission-circle" (e-circle) in the diagram below, whose radius is the golden

-diagonal from the pyramid's NW corner, Diagram 4.
+diagonal from the pyramid's NW corner, marked as "a" in diag.5.

 albeit up close it is not all